Ocenebra lurida (Middenforff, 1849)

 Habitat: Commonly found on and under rocks and in crevices.

-Biology/Natural History: This species is commonly found clinging to rocks.
+Biology/Natural History: This predatory species is commonly found clinging to rocks.
 It has been observed feeding on gumboot chitons, where it uses its radula to cut through the dark outer layers on the dorsal surface of the chiton's girdle in order to eat the yellow tissue beneath.
 It does not kill the chitons, but it is common to see chitons with large grooves eaten out of their girdles.
-"Growth records are sparse, but indicate mean growth rates of 0.5-0.7 mm per month in the field.
+May eat barnacles as well.
+It deposits its eggs in capsules attached to rocks.

 Return to: